 Nearly 50 cents of every US dollar is spent on fast foods.

 Healthy Low Fat Diet Tips

 A *weight loss study done in 2002 measured the weight behaviors of more than 3,000 American adults who lost an average of 60 pounds.
 They also were able to keep the weight off for an average of six years.
 Less then 1 percent of those successful with their weight loss, ate a low carb diet.
-The most successful dieters ate low fat, high carbohydrate diets to sustain their weight loss.
+The most successful dieters ate a low fat, high carbohydrate diet to sustain their weight loss.

 *There are some health experts who disagree with these conclusions.
 Everyone's different and therefore everyone loses weight differently.
 That's why it's so important to choose the plan that serves you best.

 Eat salads at least 3 or 4 times a week if not more.
 Your salad should contain green leaf lettuce and other raw veggies.
 Do not pile on bacon bits (fake bacon made from processing) or salad dressings.
 Instead, use minimum amounts of low fat vinegar based dressings that contain olive oil.